-It is run by students, for students, and as such it offers you plenty of opportunities to get involved.
-It is a democratic organisation and is there to represent your voice – whether that is through the course rep system, supporting you on campaigns or simply listening to you throughout the year.
+It's run by students, for students, and as such it offers you plenty of opportunities to get involved.
+It's a democratic organisation and is there to represent your voice – whether that is through the course rep system, supporting you on campaigns or simply listening to you throughout the year.

 The Union of Kingston Students offers independent advice and support during your time at university.
 It can also help you to run your own sports clubs and societies.
 There are dedicated volunteering co-ordinators to help you discover lots of wonderful volunteering opportunities.

-Here's a run down of everything the Union of Kingston Students does.
-Don't forget to meet your officers for this year too!
+Here's a rundown of everything the Union of Kingston Students does.

-Along with the University's student support services, the Union of Kingston Students run the social events held during Freshers' Week – an orientation programme that takes place each September to help you settle in and get to know each other.
+Along with the University's student support services, Union of Kingston Students run a number of events during Welcome Week – an orientation programme that takes place each September to help you settle in and get to know each other.